worldpossible/RACHEL5/README.md

 # start -- we patched the init scripts to wait for the mount.
 I don't know if the
 # CMAL150 has the same issue (I haven't seen it), but to be safe we include the
 # same patches here.
 Patches created with: diff -Naur file.orig file.edit
-patch /etc/init.d/ka-lite -i ka-lite.init.patch
+patch /etc/init.d/ka-lite -i /root/buildfiles/ka-lite.init.patch
-patch /etc/init.d/kolibri -i kolibri.init.patch
+patch /etc/init.d/kolibri -i /root/buildfiles/kolibri.init.patch
-patch /etc/init.d/mysql -i mysql.init.patch
+patch /etc/init.d/mysql -i /root/buildfiles/mysql.init.patch
 # kiwix already has the wait code in kiwix-init-service

 # we want a nicer MOTD